My Approach to Helping

-It takes effort to find a therapist who feels like a good "fit."
 My passion is to help you feel heard, understood, and hopeful about the possibility of change.
-Some of the people I work with are mainly looking for support through a difficult time, or a place to sort through confusion.
+Some of the clients I work with are looking for support through a difficult time, or a place to sort through confusion.
 Others are wanting help with new ways of thinking, feeling, and being.
+And still others are working to resolve past trauma.
 I try hard to provide the balance of validation and challenge that you need during each phase of our work together.

 My approach to therapy is client-centered and collaborative.
 I strongly believe that everyone holds within themselves a core self that is healthy, fluid, strong and competent.
 One way of looking at therapy is to think of it as a way to work through and let go of the pain and other issues that obstruct your core self.